Onshore oil and gas regulation handled by four separate bodies

 UK is recognised as a leading example for oil and gas industry regulation

 As well as UK regulations, the industry is governed by 14 pieces of European legislation

 Who regulates the onshore oil and gas industry?

-The industry is regulated by a number of statutory bodies including the Environment Agency (EA) in England, Scottish Environment Protection Agency (SEPA) in Scotland and Natural Resources Wales (NRW) in Wales, Health and Safety Executive (HSE) and the Department of Energy and Climate Change (DECC).
+The industry is regulated by a number of statutory bodies including the Environment Agency (EA) in England, Scottish Environment Protection Agency (SEPA) in Scotland and Natural Resources Wales (NRW) in Wales, Health and Safety Executive (HSE) and the Department for Business, Energy and Industrial Strategy (BEIS).
 Onshore oil and gas regulation in the UK has been recognised as an exemplar by the rest of the world.
 In addition the industry is governed by 14 separate pieces of European legislation.

 Who is responsible for what?

 Under the Petroleum Act of 1998, the Crown has all ownership rights to hydrocarbon resources in the UK.
-Responsibility for administration on behalf of the Crown falls to the Secretary of State for the Department of Energy and Climate Change (DECC).
+Responsibility for administration on behalf of the Crown falls to the Secretary of State for the Department for Business, Energy and Industrial Strategy (BEIS).

 2) Environmental Regulator

 The role of environment regulation is handled by the Environment Agency (EA) in England, Natural Resources Wales (NRW) in Wales and the Scottish Environment Protection Agency (SEPA) in Scotland.

 In England & Wales, onshore oil and gas exploratory activities require environmental permits issued under the Environmental Permitting Regulations (EPR 2010) and other permissions from the Environmental regulator, depending on the methods used and the geology of the site.
 In Scotland, SEPA requires a construction licence for any borehole greater than 200 metres, under the Water Environment (Controlled Activity) (Scotland) Regulations 2011 and for a water features survey up to 1.2km from the well trajectory.